NafanJ/ocula_technical_exercise/README.md

 ## Features

-- **GET /weather**: Retrieve weather data (minimum, maximum, average temperature, and humidity) for a specified city.
+- **GET /weather**: Retrieve weather data (minimum, maximum, average temperature, and humidity) for a specified city and day.
 - **Environment Variable Configuration**: The API key for OpenWeatherMap is securely managed through environment variables.
 - **Unit Testing**: The application includes unit tests to ensure the functionality of the API endpoints.